 At the time of enrollment, every family will receive a home language survey form with their enrollment packet.
 If parents acknowledge that English is not the primary language in the home, or if they answer yes to any of the determining questions on the Home Language Survey, then the student will be referred to the ELL liaison for testing.
-If a student has not been previously identified as ELL, the WIDA Access Placement Test (W-APT) will be student's academic administered. Ιf а records show previous faculty identification, the will proceed with preparing adequate instructional plans based on proficiency level.
+If a student has not been previously identified as ELL, the WIDA Access Placement Test (W-APT) will be student's academic records administered.
+If show previous ELL а identification, the faculty will proceed with preparing adequate instructional plans based on proficiency level.